mctjames/RPS/README.md

 # RPS
-A rock paper scissors game to learn the use of javascropt
+A rock paper scissors game to learn the use of javascript